Residence Permit in Serbia by Real Estate Investment

 In case there is no reciprocity (legal or factual), unfortunately, you as a natural person will not be able to purchase real estate and consequently obtain Serbian residency by owning real estate.

-If your primary goal is to invest in the company in Serbia, without obtaining a residence in Serbia, there is, however, a way to “indirectly” buy real estate in Serbia by setting up a Serbian company and purchasing the property through that company.
+If your primary goal is to invest in the company in Serbia, there is, however, a way to “indirectly” buy real estate in Serbia by setting up a Serbian company and purchasing the property through that company.
 However, it is crucial to understand that in this case, it would not be possible for the company founder to obtain temporary residence on the ground of the ownership over real estate, since the founder would not be the direct owner of the property.
 In this case, you would own the share in the company and the company would own the real estate.

 In case you decide to go down this road, it is important to note that setting up a Serbian company requires some legal expertise and knowledge of the local business environment.
 Therefore, it is essential to work with a qualified legal representative who can help with the registration process and ensure compliance with local laws and regulations.